Haunt-o/AI-Dungeon-Context-Language/STORY_CARD.md

 context.
 While a lot of time has passed, meaning that the exact functionality of the AI(s) has changed, the general findings from the research still work.

-For story cards, HCL uses general strategies from some popular formats (Zaltys and Caveman) to provide formatted story card info that is optimized for space, readability, and ease of use.
+For story cards, NaCL uses general strategies from some popular formats (Zaltys and Caveman) to provide formatted story card info that is optimized for space, readability, and ease of use.